 Deliveroo is an online food delivery service that allows customer to order food from restaurants in close proximity to them.
 Deliveroo’s users can order food through their website or mobile apps that are available on both Android and iOS.

 Operating under the platform to consumer model, Deliveroo does not cook any of the food themselves.
 Instead, they partner up with established restaurants in the cities they operate in.

 Deliveroo will then handle the payment as well as the execution of the delivery.
-This is made possible by the army of contract drivers that execute food deliveries on their behalf (in 2019, the company had over 40,000 riders in 15 countries).
+This is made possible by the army of contract drivers that execute food deliveries on their behalf (in 2021, the company counts over 110,000 riders).